wezm/c2rust-dwm/README.md

 This repo contains dwm converted to Rust with the [C2Rust](https://c2rust.com/) tool.
-Whilst the converted code is basically C in Rust, almost all unsafe code, and not idomatica at all it does build and run as expected.
+Whilst the converted code is basically C in Rust, almost all unsafe code, and not idiomatic at all it does build and run as expected.

 To run it in a nested X session with Xephr: